Complaints Procedure In Full | Curtis Parkinson

 • Within six months of receiving a final response to your complaint; and

-• No more than six years from the date of the act/omission; or
+• No more than one year from the date of the alleged act/omission; or

 Objecting to This Firm’s Bill